-\Reinforce the importance of students solving their own problems.
-This includes hardware problems.
-Relate the problems to school's digital devices.
+Reinforce the importance of students solving their own problems.
+This includes hardware.
 For example, if sound doesn't work on the Chromebook, what should students do?
 What if it's an iPad?
 This will be circled back on throughout the year.

-\Sign up for Problem-solving Board-starts next week.
+Sign up for Problem-solving Board-starts next week.
 Remember 3rd grade?
 This is the first of three Presentation Boards this year: